ckorikov/wolfram_russianhack18_scr1/README.md

 SystemVerilog in Wolfram Mathematica directly.
 That is why we converted the SCR1 code to C++ code by Verilator software (https://www.veripool.org/wiki/verilator).
-This program is an open-source Verilog / System Verilog simulator.
+This program is an open-source Verilog/SystemVerilog simulator.
 We wrapped generated C++ code with functions to communicate with Wolfram Mathematica through Wolfram LibraryLink.
 The full scheme of the project is below.